 What is a Credit Analyst?

-A credit analyst plays a very important role in the health of the economy.
 Credit makes the entire modern economy function from day to day.
-Without the objective recommendations of credit analysts, banks and insurers would not be able to extend lines of credit to businesses or individuals seeking loans for homes, cars and occasionally employee payrolls as well.
+Without the objective recommendations of credit analysts, banks and insurers would not be able to extend lines of credit to businesses or individuals seeking loans for homes, cars, and occasionally employee payrolls as well.

 What does a Credit Analyst do?

-Credit analysts combine the intricacies of financial statements with current financial market conditions.
-Given the instability in the global economy as a whole, opportunities for employment as a credit analyst are in very high demand as companies large and small look for ways to remain profitable.
-Providing companies and investors with the financial analysis necessary to make shrewd business choices gives credit analysts ample opportunity to earn very lucrative performance-based bonuses as a result.
+Given the instability in the global economy, opportunities for employment as a credit analyst are in very high demand as companies large and small look for ways to remain profitable.
+Providing companies and investors with the financial analysis necessary to make wise business choices gives credit analysts a lot of opportunity to earn excellent performance-based bonuses as a result.

 The job duties of credit analysts depend upon the size of the work environment.
 Employees of a large financial institution may only focus on one single aspect of financial analysis.
-For example, entry-level credit analysts may collect information on stock movements exclusively.
-Another analyst employed in the same firm may only compile information regarding sovereign bonds or credit-backed derivatives.
+For example, entry-level credit analysts may only gather information on stock movements.
+Another analyst employed in the same firm may only gather information on sovereign bonds or credit-backed derivatives.

-The presentation of a credit analyst's recommendations can either take place in person or in written format.
-The most successful credit analysts perform thoroughly formatted and prepared lectures in an office environment, but this type of presentation is not necessary when dealing with individual investors.
-In the case of individual investors, a thoroughly written statement suffices most of the time.
+The presentation of a credit analyst's recommendations can either take place in person or in writing.
+The most successful credit analysts give prepared lectures in an office environment, but this type of presentation is not necessary when dealing with individual investors.
+In the case of individual investors, a thoroughly written statement is enough most of the time.

 What is the workplace of a Credit Analyst like?

-Unbeknownst to college graduates, the work environment of a credit analyst is rather robust, particularly for entry-level analysts.
-Credit analysts typically work an average 40-hour work schedule, but managers work far more hours, arriving very early in the morning and leaving late in the evening.
+Credit analysts work an average 40-hour work schedule, but managers work far more hours, arriving very early in the morning and leaving late in the evening.

 Credit Analysts are also known as: